GamesCreed

 Compared to other distributors, Steam took the exchange rate more evenly and tried to draw in more customers.
 According to Argentinian and Turkish users, Steam was the way to go when looking for deals, as the platform allowed more user-friendly and reasonable prices in the retail world.
 There were other markets like Ubisoft and Origin, too, but their crude way of advertising and high prices, with terrible customer support, ultimately drew gamers away.
 Steam was more easily accessible and used fewer resources on your computer, making it more viable.

 Since Steam is preferably the choice of many customers, they keep their strict tidy and try to be more reasonable to every customer in different regions.
-Since the introduction of the Lira and Peso in 2014, the value started dropping lightly but to a point where Steam kept its promise, and the change rate was not heavily affected.
+Since the introduction of the Lira and Peso in 2014, the value started dropping lightly, but to a point where Steam kept its promise, and the exchange rate was not heavily affected.
 Until a few months ago, new releases tended to have higher prices than usual.
 Some indie games were still in 3 to 5-dollar ranges, but converted to the respective currency, indie games would cost as little as 50 cents or less.

 Steam, Currency Change, Argentinan Peso, Turkish Lira, United States Dollar, Change, Update, GamesCreed